 Cursor's context selection logic is documented in:

 The Context Window: Cursor uses a default of 200,000 tokens (~15,000 lines of code).
-That sounds like a lot, but on large projects with automatic context selection, it can quickly fill up – especially if Cursor includes many "potentially relevant" files.
+That sounds like a lot, but on large projects with automatic context selection it can fill up fast, especially when Cursor pulls in many "potentially relevant" files.

 What this costs: A calculation example